jaenib/wg-cop/README.md

 A telegram bot to track rommate social credit score and, if prompted, exercise microauthority.

+## configuration

+- Copy `config.example.py` to `config.py` and replace the placeholder values with your real bot token and Telegram IDs.
+The repository keeps `config.py` out of version control, so your secrets stay local.
+- Keep your personal `config.py` private.
+When you need to share settings, edit and commit `config.example.py` with anonymised values instead.

 ## how to use

 - <p><b> Start</b> with obtaining a bot-token by messaging botfather on telegram and paste it to config.py.
 Run the maBot.py script somewhere persistently.
 Find the bot account on telegram and add it as a member to your household group chat.<br><br>You can interact from inside the group chat or dm the bot.<br><br>